 Term limits will have benefits beyond reducing the power of special interest money.
 Congressional officeholders will be less distracted by endless fundraising and therefore have time to focus on the work that needs to be done.
 They will spend less time forging links to special interests and have more time for their constituents.
 There will be less corruption.

 One example of the benefit of term limits: ATLP submits that unaffordable health care costs, now 18% of GDP, are due to special interest legislation.
 Those costs can be reduced 50%.
 Read ATLP’s plan to lower health care costs.
-That plan will benefit individuals needing health care, taxpayers funding health insurance for millions of government employees and Medicare and Medicaid recipients and American companies competing with foreign companies for exports.
+That plan will benefit individuals who pay for their own health care, taxpayers who pay for the health insurance for millions of government employees, Medicare and Medicaid and companies that buy insurance for their employees.

-ATLP will also work to produce a constitutional amendment to restore the power of the voter by eliminating SuperPacs.
+ATLP will also work for a constitutional amendment to restore political balance by eliminating SuperPacs and Corporations donating to political parties and candidates for elected office.
 The Supreme Court has wrongfully ruled that special interests can spend unlimited amounts to advertise political “free speech” and thereby control primaries and elections.

 Massachusetts Is A Great Place for ATLP To Start

 The electorate is 50% Independent, 37% Democratic, and 13% Reppublican.
 The numbers are there to get the job done.
 We welcome Americans concerned about government dysfunction, gridlock due to senseless partisan politics, and lack of honest discussion of issues.
 Join us today.
 Fight for structural reform.